 8. What Is Left After a Quiet Title Action?
 A quiet title action will not erase legal claims to the real estate that are shown to be legitimate under the law.
 For example, if there is a Federal Tax Lien on the property, that may survive the quiet title action.

 9. What is a Chain of Title?
-The chain of title on your land is the historical record of who has owned that tract, from the current day back in time as far as the records can go.
-Real estate records are kept at the clerk’s office that track the land from today’s owner back over the years.
-There are places in Florida where title investigations can go back into handwritten land records on parchment (these have usually been scanned, microfiched, etc.).
+The chain of title to land is the historical record of who has owned that parcel, from the current day back in time as far as the records can go.
+Real estate records are kept at the county clerk’s office.
+There are counties in Florida where title searches can go back into handwritten land records on parchment (these have usually been scanned, microfiched, etc.).

 10. What is a “Cloud on Title”?
-When the chain of title for a particular piece of real estate isn’t straightforward and there is either a gap, or there is an adverse interest making a claim of ownership or asserting a lien against all or part (e.g., joint tenancy, mortgages with no satisfaction of mortgage recorded, claims by probate heirs and/or creditors, mineral rights, air rights, water rights, etc.), then the chain has a cloud on it.
+When the chain of title for a particular piece of real estate clear and there is either a gap in the records, or there is an adverse interest making a claim of ownership or asserting a lien against all or part of the property (e.g., joint tenancy, mortgages with no satisfaction of mortgage recorded, claims by probate heirs and/or creditors, mineral rights, air rights, water rights, etc.), then the chain has a cloud on it.
 Most clouds on title must be removed in order for you to have “marketable” or “insurable” title (the terms used in most Florida Real Estate Contracts).

-In the past, quiet title action were brought because a deed had a typo in the legal description of the property, including a wrong block number or condo unit was shown.
-Easy as pie, a judgment was entered to fix the typo.
+In the past, quiet title actions were usually brought because a deed had a typo in the legal description of the property, including a wrong block number or condo unit number in the deed.
+Those cases were not complicated, a judgment was entered to fix the typo.
 Problem solved.

-Now, quiet title actions will be more adversarial because of the mess that has been created by so many institutions disrespecting real estate law.
-The integrity of the Florida land title recording system is at stake, and there will be many a courtroom battle to win that war.
+Now, quiet title actions can be more adversarial because of the mess that has been created by so many institutions disrespecting real estate law.